dileepnandanam/dynamic_acl/README.md

 screenshot: https://www.dropbox.com/s/2edzn8v2i8ip1c9/dynamic_acl.jpg?dl=0

 NB: initially theres no access controll for the controller where we edit access right.
-You have to manually put some before_action methode to restrict access to DynamicAclsController depends on your app permissions.
+You have to manually put some before_action method to restrict access to DynamicAclsController depends on your app permissions.

 Complex actions over derived/dynamic states of resource